ExtendRealityLtd/Academy/Documentation/HowToGuides/Basics/AddingTheOculusOVRCameraRig/README.md

 ![Drag UnityXRCameraRig To Hierarchy](assets/images/DragOVRCameraRigToHierarchy.PNG)

+Hint: You also may delete the `Main Camera` from the Hierarchy now, as the `OVRCameraRig` contains a camera.

 ### Step 3

 Select the `OVRCameraRig` GameObject in the Unity3d Hierarchy window and change the `OVR Manager (Script)` component to suit your Tracking Space requirements.